The Count of Monte Cristo (Wildhorn musical): Act II

-The duel between Dantès and Albert commences and the two draw pistols.
-Albert misses his shot, leaving Dantès the victor.
-As Dantès prepares to kill Albert, Valentine jumps between them and implores that Albert be spared, declaring her love for him.
-Valentine is pulled away, leaving Albert open once again.
-However, Dantès simply shoots into the air, sparing his opponent's life.
-The duel ends and the young lovers run off.
+The duel between Dantès and Albert takes place, with both men drawing pistols.
+Albert misses his shot, leaving Dantès with the opportunity to kill him.
+As Dantès prepares to do so, Valentine intervenes, declaring her love for Albert and pleading for his life.
+Although she is pulled away, Dantès ultimately fires his pistol into the air, sparing Albert.
+The duel ends, and the young couple flee together.